Playbook and Tagbox.io are both modern, AI-powered DAM platforms designed to help teams organize and search visual media.

 • Organize footage across shoots, edits, and final deliverables

-Many teams using AI-first DAMs still end up layering additional tools for organizing final selections, managing feedback, and sharing polished outputs.
+Many teams still layer additional tools for organizing final selections, managing feedback, and sharing polished outputs.
 Playbook brings all of this together — share via client galleries and branded pages, or publish directly from your library using ready-made templates.

 For teams that need to integrate Playbook into their broader stack, the SDK and API are available on Business plans.